RMO

 Because the limit is “per depositor, per insured bank, per ownership category,” you can be insured for far more than $250,000 — you just need to know how the limit is sliced:

 Some providers do not hold deposits directly — instead they deliver FDIC-insured deposits through one or more Partner Banks.
-RMO Bank works this way: banking services are provided by Partner Banks, and your RMO Bank deposits are FDIC-insured up to applicable limits.
+RMO Bank deposits can be held this way: some banking services and deposits are provided through partner banks, and your RMO Bank deposits are FDIC-insured up to applicable limits.
 If you ever expect to hold more than $250,000, it is worth confirming exactly which insured banks hold your funds so you know your coverage.

 FAQ